 When your sellers are forced to lower their prices to compete online, it can dig into their margins and really hurt them.
 Some of your sellers won’t be able to compete, and they may not want to distribute your products as a result.
 After all, if you allow price erosion to happen and don’t step in to stop it, they lose their safety net and control, too.

-Maintaining MAP compliance maintains trust between you and your buyers/resellers.
+Maintaining MAP compliance keeps trust between you and your buyers/resellers.
 It keeps your ecommerce ecosystem healthy.
 Your sellers know that you’re looking out for them by ensuring other sellers don’t erode pricing, and you know that there are protections and incentives in place to prevent price erosion from harming your brand.

 The sooner you get your MAP compliance in place, the easier it will be to maintain it long term.
 But how do you start?